AlePuglisi/ROV-Ricketts-ros2/README.md

 I found the information about the robotic arm on [this interesting video](https://www.youtube.com/watch?v=BTdeXxaGfAs&t=303s&ab_channel=MBARI%28MontereyBayAquariumResearchInstitute%29) about ROV technologies at MBARI.<br/>
 Thank you very much, Benjamin Erwin :pray:. <br/>
 ROV Doc Ricketts is equipped with two robotic arms:
-- **Shilling TITAN 4 Manipulaotr** (T4): Strong arm, for heavy work but less precise.
+- **Shilling TITAN 4 Manipulaotr** (T4): Strong Titanium arm, for heavy work but less precise.
-- Aluminum Arm: very dexterous, for precise manipulation.
+- **Kraft TeleRobotics PREDATOR Manipulator**: Aluminum Arm, very dexterous, for precise manipulation.
+The combination of the two ensures a trade-off between precision and power.

 I only modeled the [T4 manipulator](https://www.technipfmc.com/media/hpkjrigr/titan-4-datasheet.pdf),  available in the 3D Model. <br/>
  (In the URDF, I include the **arm_tool** frame, because this will help when performing manipulation tasks.)

 > [!TIP]
-> A useful tag to define gripper joints is "mimic": <br/>
+> A useful tag to define **gripper joints** is "mimic": <br/>
 >
 >     <joint name="${name}_link4_claw_left" type="revolute">
 >     <mimic joint="${name}_link4_claw_right" multiplier="1" offset="0"/>